microsoft/language-server-protocol/_specifications/lsp/3.18/language/moniker.md

  */
 export enum UniquenessLevel {
 	/**
-	 * The moniker is only unique inside a document
+	 * The moniker is only unique inside a document.
 	 */
 	document = 'document',

 	/**
-	 * The moniker is unique inside a project for which a dump got created */ project = 'project',
+	 * The moniker is unique inside a project for which a dump got created.
+	 */
+	project = 'project',

 	/**
-	 * The moniker is unique inside the group to which a project belongs */ group = 'group',
+	 * The moniker is unique inside the group to which a project belongs.
+	 */
+	group = 'group',